Burbinox/developer-bible/Backend/Python/README.md

 ## `@classmethod` and `@staticmethod` <a name="classmethod_and_staticmethod"></a>
 - `@classmethod` decorator operates and takes a class as an argument (`cls`).
 - `@staticmethod` don't need a `self` argument.

+## Code quality <a name="code_quality"></a>
+Code quality tools available in Python:
+- `black` - a code formatter that enforces a specific style.
+- `flake8` - code quality tool.
+Offers a broader range of checks compared to Black, covering both style and code quality concerns.
+- `isort` - sort imports alphabetically, and automatically separated into sections and by type. (can be compatible with black)
+- `mypy` - type checker for Python
+- `pydantic` - enforces type hints at runtime, and provides user-friendly errors when data is invalid.
+It offers features like data validation, input sanitization, serialization, and deserialization.

 ## Context Managers <a name="context_managers"></a>
 Context manager is an object that defines the behavior that should be performed before and after a block of code is executed.
 You use the context manager with the `with` keyword.
 To make your own context manager you create a class in it you define the methods `__entry__` and `__exit__` these are the methods that will be executed before and after executing the code located in the `with` block.